oslabs-beta/Ciphyr/README.md

   3. Create your free instance and save your API key

-  4. Go back to your graphQL application, install and import ciphyr
+  4. In your graphQL application, install and import ciphyr
      ```sh
      npm install ciphyr
      ```